dolvui/Chess/README.md

 some feature still missing
 not a big deal tho

+> [!WARNING]
+> The column or row is specify in the notation which implemented but has not been tested

+> [!NOTE]
+> 'stalemate' and 'insufficient mating material' is mostly implemented

 ## future features

 ### specify move

-when 2 pieces can make the same move, for instance , two rook can move at the same square, a move like :
-    Rb4
-become:
-    Rbeb4 or R3b4

-> [!WARNING]
-> The column or row is specify in the notation which not implemented now

 > [!WARNING]
 > En passant not implement for now